- Anyone born on/after 1 January 1969 who hasn't had 2 doses of the MMR vaccine should have the MMR vaccine.

 All women of childbearing age need to know if they are protected from rubella.
 In pregnant women, rubella can cause serious complications to the unborn baby, especially during the first 20 weeks of pregnancy.
 Immunity from the mother can stop the baby becoming infected.

-If you are planning a pregnancy, check with your midwife or doctor whether you need to be vaccinated against rubella.
+If you are planning a pregnancy, ask your midwife or doctor whether you need to be vaccinated against rubella.
 When you get vaccinated, avoid getting pregnant for at least 1 month afterwards.

 A single dose of MMR vaccine given to an unvaccinated person within 72 hours of first contact with an infectious person may reduce the risk of developing disease.